A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Integral model

 \section{Integral model}

-Consider the formal integral model $\mathscr{S}_K$ over $\Spf \CO_E$ of the Shimura variety at hyperspecial level and its attached $v$-sheaf $\SK$ over $\Spd \CO_E$ as in section 5.
+Consider the formal integral model $\mathscr{S}_K$ over $\Spf \CO_E$ of the Shimura variety at hyperspecial level and its attached $v$-sheaf $\SK$ over $\Spd \CO_E$ as in Section 5.
 We have the reduction map

-from remark \ref{IntRed}.
-The goal of this section is to extend the fiber product structure on $\Shi_{K}^\circ$ to this v-sheaf integral model, substituting the left vertical map in the cartesian diagram in \ref{LevelK} by the above map.
+from Remark \ref{IntRed}.
+The goal of this section is to extend the fiber product structure on $\Shi_{K}^\circ$ to this v-sheaf integral model, substituting the left vertical map in the cartesian diagram in Corollary \ref{LevelK} by the above map.
 In the integral model diagram the map $\overline{\pi}^\circ_{HT}: \Igs^\circ_{K^p}\rightarrow \Bun_G$ remains unchanged, but the minuscule Schubert cell $\Gr_{G,\mu,K_p}$ will be replaced by a moduli stack of shtukas with extra structures.
-Again the first two subsections are purely local and hence works for general reductive groups.
-Starting from section 11.3 we switch back to the global PEL-setup.
+The first two subsections are purely local and work for general reductive groups.
+Starting from Section 11.3 we switch back to the global PEL-setup.
+We begin by some recollection, see Remark \ref{Y} for the notation $\mathcal{Y}$, $\mathcal{Y}_I$.